 It’s important to note that meeting the eligibility criteria does not necessarily guarantee approval for the TSA PreCheck program.
 The TSA retains the discretion to deny an application or revoke membership status based on any relevant information discovered during or after the application process.

-Don’t Omit Your DUI Conviction To Get a TSA PreCheck
+Don’t Omit Your DUI Conviction to Get a TSA PreCheck

 By ensuring the accurate disclosure of DUI convictions, applicants uphold the integrity of the application process and enable the TSA to make informed decisions.
 This commitment to honesty and transparency contributes to maintaining the effectiveness of the PreCheck program and enhances the individual applicant’s credibility.

-Tips for Getting a TSA PreCheck With a DUI
+Tips for Getting a TSA PreCheck with a DUI

 Demonstrating rehabilitation efforts and a commitment to responsible behavior can also positively influence the TSA’s evaluation.
 If you have completed any rehab programs, you may want to provide relevant information and documents related to these efforts.

-You can also consider including character references in your application to verify your trustworthiness and reliability.
+Consider including character references in your application to verify your trustworthiness and reliability.
 These references can be work colleagues or rehab program leaders who can speak to your personal growth and commitment to abiding by the law.

 A Lawyer Can Help You Avoid Getting a DUI Conviction in the First Place